postsharp/Metalama.Samples/examples/clone/clone-2/README.md

 [!metalama-project-buttons .]

-In the previous article, we have built an aspect that implements the Deep Clone pattern.
-The aspect assumed that all fields or properties annotated with the `[Child]` attribute were both of a cloneable type and assignable.
-If this was not the case, the aspect would generate uncompilable code, making the aspect's user confused.
+In the previous article, we built an aspect that implements the Deep Clone pattern.
+The aspect assumes that all fields or properties annotated with the `[Child]` attribute are both of a cloneable type and assignable.
+If this is not the case, the aspect generates uncompilable code, making the aspect's user confused.

-In the current article, we will improve the aspect so that reports errors in the following three unsupported situations.
+In this article, we will improve the aspect so that it reports errors in the following three unsupported situations.

 We report an error when the field or property is read-only.